tpbnick/docs/docs/py-working-with-lists.md

 	print(f"{magician.title()}, that was a great trick!") print(f"I can't wait to see your next trick, {magician.title()}.\n")
 ```
-The second call to print should also be indented, but because Python finds at least one indented line after the `for` statement, it doen't report an error.
-As a result, the first `print()` is executed once for each name in the list, but because the second `print()` call is not indented, it will only run once.
-Because the final value associated with `magician` is `'carolina'`, she is the only one who recieves the "looking forward to the next trick message":
+The second call to print should also be indented, but because Python finds at least one indented line after the `#!py for` statement, it doen't report an error.
+As a result, the first `#!py print()` is executed once for each name in the list, but because the second `#!py print()` call is not indented, it will only run once.
+Because the final value associated with `magician` is `#!py 'carolina'`, she is the only one who recieves the "looking forward to the next trick message":

 ```
 Alice, that was a great trick!